succinctlabs/sp1/book/writing-programs/patched-crates.md

 ## Supported Libraries

+This is a list of libraries that we have patched and the functionality they provide.

 | Crate Name          | Repository                                                                            | Notes                  |
 | ------------------- | ------------------------------------------------------------------------------------- | ---------------------- |
 | sha2                | [sp1-patches/RustCrypto-hashes](https://github.com/sp1-patches/RustCrypto-hashes)     | sha256                 |